WHAT TO EXPECT

 Before you start, review the swXtchBridge System Requirements for Docker-specific RHEL and Ubuntu system requirements.

-Open a bash console on any machine that is on the same control plane network as the cloudSwXtch that you intend to use as the bridge host.
+Open a shell console on the machine that you intend to use as the bridge host.
+Make sure it has connectivity to the control plane network of the cloudSwXtch.

 Ping the cloudSwXtch using your instance name or IP.